OpenSTEF/openstef/docs/user_guides.rst

 Forecasting application - full implementation
 ---------------------------------------------

-For those who wish to set up a fully functioning forecasting application, a `GitHub repository with a reference implementation <https://github.com/OpenSTEF/openstef-reference>`_  is available.
+For those who wish to set up a fully functioning forecasting application that is ready to be used in an operational setting, a
+`GitHub repository with a reference implementation <https://github.com/OpenSTEF/openstef-reference>`_  is available.
-The example implementation includes a databases, user interface, and example data.
+The example implementation includes databases, a user interface, and example data.
 More information on what the architecture of such an application could look like can be found :ref:`here <application-architecture>`.

 .. include:: dashboard.rst